Kylart/Anikki_/README.md

 ## Contributing
 Any contribution is appreciated.

+### What to do
+You can see what are the next things on the roadmap [on this Trello board](https://trello.com/b/HPDfWARB/anikki).

+Feel free to contact me on Discord if you need any details on the implementation!

+### How to
 1. Fork it!
 2. Create your feature branch: git checkout -b my-new-feature
 3. Commit your changes: git commit -am 'Add some feature'